-Histograms of the EE values for each of the QoIs are plotted in Figs. 4 and 5 for the ultimate and fatigue load metrics (associated exceedance probability plots are shown in Appendix B, Figs. B1 and B2).
+Histograms of the EE values for each of the QoIs are plotted in Figure 4 and Figure 5 for the ultimate and fatigue load metrics (associated exceedance probability plots are shown in Appendix B, Figure 21 and Figure 22).
 Each plot contains all calculated EE values for a given QoI colored by wind speed bin.
 The threshold used to identify significant EE values is shown in each plot as a solid black line.
 All points above the threshold line indicate a significant event and are included in the outlier tally for each QoI.
-Note that although electric power is shown, it is not used in the outlier tally because its variation is strictly limited by the turbine controller rather than other wind parameters.
+Note that while electric power is shown, it is not used in the outlier tally because its variation is strictly limited by the turbine controller rather than other wind parameters.
 Highlighted in these figures is that most of the outliers come from the below-rated wind speed bin.

-To understand why the below-rated wind speed bin would be creating the most outliers, a more thorough examination was made for one of the QoIs.
-Exceedance probability plots of blade-root loads are shown in Fig. 6.
+To understand why the below-rated wind speed bin would be creating the most outliers, a more thorough examination is made for one of the QoIs.
+Exceedance probability plots of blade-root loads are shown in Figure 6.
 Here, all input parameters are plotted independently of each other to compare the behavior between parameters.
-Each line represents a different input parameter with each point representing a different location in the hyperspace.
-These plots show how the shear and u-component standard deviation for the lower wind speed bin stand out compared to all other parameters; likewise, the u-component standard deviation stands out across different wind speed bins for the ultimate load.
+Each line represents a different input parameter, with each point representing a different location in the hyperspace.
+These plots show how the shear and u-component standard for the lower wind speed bin stand-out compared to all other parameters; likewise, the u-component standard deviation stands out across different wind speed bins for the ultimate load.
 One of the reasons that the shear value shows such a large sensitivity in the lowest wind speed bin is the large range over which the parameter is varied.
-A smaller range is used for the nearand above-rated bins, resulting in less sensitivity to shear for those wind speeds.
-The impact of the range on the sensitivity
+A smaller range is used for the near- and above-rated bins, resulting in less sensitivity to shear for those wind speeds.
+The impact of the range on the sensitivity of the parameter indicates that for sites with extreme conditions, such as an extreme shear, using appropriate parameter values in a loads analysis can be important in accurately assessing the ultimate and fatigue loading on the turbine.
+The effect of shear could also be diminished by employing independent blade-pitch control, whereas the reference NREL 5-MW turbine controller used here employs collective blade-pitch control.